ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 This essentially uses the provided policy and runs it against the `ClaimsPrinciple` that is associated with the current request.

-The `@authorize` directive is also repeatable, which means that we are able to chain the directive and a user is only allowed to access the field, if he meets all of the specified conditions.
+The `@authorize` directive is also repeatable, which means that we are able to chain the directive and a user is only allowed to access the field if they meet all of the specified conditions.

 <ExampleTabs>
 <ExampleTabs.Annotation>